tatxo/homeppl/README.md

 Creates a load balancer for the public subnet

 ### 50-ec2
-Creates an EC2 instance with an nginx
+Creates two EC2 instances in the public subnets with nginx